zluigon/scooter-project/README.md

 The company has provided you with some specs that the front end developers want for their Scooter App. **You should refer back to this page as you build your UML design and code.**

 ### Class: Scooter
 This class represents the individual scooters that users will rent from stations.

-When each Scooter object is created in the program (i.e. the constructor), it should be initialized with the following properties:
-- Station the scooter is checked out from
-- User that checked out the Scooter
+A Scooter is either docked at a station or checked out to a User.
+Scooters can also be broken or need charging.

 Each Scooter should have the following properties
-- `station`: populated by the argument of station
+- `station`: string; the station the scooter is located at or `null` if checked out
-- `user`: populated by the argument of user
+- `user`: the User who checked out the Scooter, or null if docked
-- `serial`: a random number from 1 to 1000
+- `serial`: a number assigned sequentially from nextSerial
+- `nextSerial`: a static number which starts at 1 and increments each time a new serial number is assigned
-- `charge`: a random number from 1 to 100
+- `charge`: a number from 0 (no charge at all) to 100 (fully charged)
-- `isBroken`: set to false
+- `isBroken`: boolean

-- `docked`: set to true
+All Scooters are docked, charged, and in good repair initially.
+The Scooter constructor has one parameter:
+- the Station the scooter is docked at.

+Your constructor must initialize all of the other properties, too.

-Each Scooter should have the following methods
+Each `Scooter` should have the following methods
 - `rent()`
-    - If `isBroken` is set to `false`, and charge is > 20, then set `docked` to `false` and log to the console, `“Enjoy the ride!”`.
-    - If charge is <= 20, throw an error that messages: `“Scooter low on battery, please charge.”`
-    - If none of these are applicable, you should throw an error that states that: `“Scooter is broken, please send a repair request.”`
+    - If the `Scooter` is charged above 20% and not broken, remove it from its station, check it out to user.
+    - Otherwise, throw an error scooter needs to charge or scooter needs repair.

 - `dock(station)`
-    - Sets the station property of the Scooter to the argument passed in
+    - Return the scooter to the station.
+Be sure to clear out the user, so they don’t get charged unfairly!

-        - If no argument is passed in, you should throw an error: `“Docking station required!”`
-    - Set `docked` to `true`
-    - Set `user` to an empty string
-- `recharge()`
+-`recharge()`
-    - This method should update the Scooter’s charge to 100.
+    - **BONUS**: Set a timer to incrementally update the Scooter’s charge to 100.
+    - Every so often, log the new percentage of charge.

 - `requestRepair()`
-    - Uses a `setInterval` timer to log a message that the repair has been complete
+    - **BONUS**: Use a `setInterval` timer to schedule a repair in 5 seconds.
-    - Sets `isBroken` to `false` after the repair has been complete.
+    - When time elapses, set `isBroken` to false and log repair completed to the console.

 **NOTE**: The `recharge()` and `requaestRepair()` methods require that you deliver a message after a certain interval of time.
 In JavaScript, to simulate waiting for a scooter to charge you can make use of the `setTimeout` call for example in `src/Scooter.js`:
 ```js